kluctl/kluctl/docs/commands.md

 In addition, the following arguments are available:
 <!-- BEGIN SECTION "poke-images" "Misc arguments" true -->
 ```
 Misc arguments:
+  Command specific arguments.

   -y, --yes                         Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.
       --dry-run                     Performs all kubernetes API calls in dry-run mode.
-    -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
-Format can
-                                  either be 'text' or 'yaml'.
-Can be specified multiple times.
-The actual format for
+  -o, --output=OUTPUT,...
+Specify output target file.
+Can be specified multiple times
-                                  yaml is currently not documented and subject to change.
-    --render-output-dir DIRECTORY
-                                  Specifies the target directory to render the project into.
-If omitted, atemporary
+      --render-output-dir=STRING    Specifies the target directory to render the project into.
+If omitted, a temporary
                                     directory is used.

 ```
 <!-- END SECTION -->

 ## downscale
 <!-- BEGIN SECTION "downscale" "Usage" false -->
-Usage: kluctl downscale [OPTIONS]
+Usage: replace-commands-help downscale

-  Downscale all deployments.

-  This command will downscale all Deployments, StatefulSets and CronJobs.
-It is also possible to influence the behaviour with the help of annotations, as described in the documentation.

 <!-- END SECTION -->